archaeojsc/SAA_2023_Limits_Arch_Inference/SAA_2023_Limits_Arch_Inference.md

 ---
 title: |
-    "Why is there Math in my Archaeology?"
+    Why is there Math in my Archaeology?

 subtitle: |
-    "The modern foundations of quantitative archaeology, written decades too soon"
+    The modern foundations of quantitative archaeology, written decades too soon

 bibliography: 2023_SAA.bib
 reference-section-title: "References Cited"